-FINDING 2021-001: REVENUE RECOGNITION
+FINDING 2022 - 001: REVENUE RECOGNITION

 Criteria: Governmental fund financial statements are reported using the "current financial resources measurement focus" and the modified accrual basis of accounting.
 Revenues are recorded when they are both measurable and available.
 Available means collectible within the current period or soon enough thereafter to be used to pay liabilities of the current period.
 For this purpose, the District considers revenues to be available if they are collected within 60 days of the end of the current fiscal period.
+Additionally:

-- Intergovernmental grants are recognized as revenues in the period the District is entitled to the resources and the amounts are available.
-Amounts owed to the District which are not available are recorded as receivables and unavailable revenue.
+- Property taxes are recorded in the year levied. - Intergovernmental grants are recognized as revenues in the period the District is entitled to the resources and the amounts are available. - Amounts owed to the District which are not available are recorded as receivables and unavailable revenue.
 Amounts received prior to the entitlement period are recorded as unearned revenues. - Revenues susceptible to accrual include property taxes.
 In general, other taxes and revenue are recognized when received in cash or when measurable and available under the criteria described above. - Proceeds from long-term debt are reported as other financing sources.

-Condition - General Fund: Adjustments were not made to record delinquent tax received.
-As a result, taxes receivable and unavailable revenue were overstated by \$673,869.
+Condition - General Fund: Adjustments were not made to record delinquent taxes receivable.
+As a result, taxes receivable and unavailable revenue were understated by \$312,091.